apache/spark/docs/structured-streaming-programming-guide.md

 ### Handling Late Data and Watermarking
 Now consider what happens if one of the events arrives late to the application.
-For example, a word that was generated at 12:04 but it was received at 12:11.
-Since this windowing is based on the time in the data, the time 12:04 should be considered for windowing.
-This occurs naturally in our window-based grouping – the late data is automatically placed in the proper windows and the correct aggregates are updated as illustrated below.
+For example, say, a word generated at 12:04 (i.e. event time) could be received received by the application at 12:11.
+The application should use the time 12:04 instead of 12:11 to update the older counts for the window `12:00 - 12:10`.
+This occurs naturally in our window-based grouping – Structured Streaming can maintain the intermediate state for partial aggregates for a long period of time such that late data can update aggregates of old windows correctly, as illustrated below.

 ![Handling Late Data](img/structured-streaming-late-data.png)

 However, to run this query for days, its necessary for the system to bound the amount of intermediate in-memory state it accumulates.
-This means the system needs to know when an old aggregate can be dropped from the in-memory state because there isnt going to be any more incoming late data for that aggregate.
-To enable this, in Spark 2.1, we have introduced *watermarking*, which let's the engine automatically track the current event time in the data and and attempt to clean up intermediate state accordingly.
+This means the system needs to know when an old aggregate can be dropped from the in-memory state because the application is not going to receive late data for that aggregate any more.
+To enable this, in Spark 2.1, we have introduced **watermarking**, which let's the engine automatically track the current event time in the data and and attempt to clean up old state accordingly.
 You can define the watermark of a query by specifying the event time column and the threshold on how late the data is expected be in terms of event time.
-The engine will maintain state for an aggregate of time T until (max event time seen by the engine - late threshold > T).
+For a specific window starting at time `T`, the engine will maintain state and allow late data to be update the state until `(max event time seen by the engine - late threshold > T)`.
 In other words, late data within the threshold will be aggregated, but data later than the threshold will be dropped.
 Let's understand this with an example.
 We can easily define watermarking on the previous example using `withWatermark()` as shown below.